ivangreene/spotify-artist-scraper/README.md

 ### Improvements
 * Use a proper CSV writer, like Pandas, and write directly to a file.
-* Add the year range mentioned above, to allow using smaller query strings and iterating over decades
+* Use smaller year ranges mentioned above, to allow using smaller query strings and iterating over decades, for example